miguelmota/ethereum-development-with-go-book/en/block-query/README.md

+---
+description: Tutorial on how to query blocks in Ethereum with Go.
+---

 # Querying Blocks

 Querying blocks with go-ethereum is a simple process.
 You can call the client's `HeaderByNumber` to return header information about a block.
 It'll return the latest block header if you pass `nil`.